daylightstudio/FUEL-CMS-Google-Keywords-Module/README.md

 # GOOGLE KEYWORDS MODULE FOR FUEL CMS
-This is a [FUEL CMS](http://www.getfuelcms.com) google_keywords module for adding google_keywords like functionality including posts, categories, and commenting.
+This is a [FUEL CMS](http://www.getfuelcms.com) campaign_monitor module can be used to track your Google search engine rankings for given keywords.

 ## INSTALLATION
 There are a couple ways to install the module.
 If you are using GIT you can use the following method